Best Laptop Gamer 2020: Laptops gaming has come a long way in recent years.

 If you use a lot of Google Chrome, this browser will take as much RAM as you can get rid of, so it would not be a bad idea to go for 16GO.

-All above is largely useless for gaming.
+All the above is largely useless for gaming.
 We also recommend setting the RAM to operate in dual channel mode.

 This means that you have two sticks of RAM in opposition to one.
-While this may make it more expensive to upgrade in the future, dual-channel operation offers greater RAM bandwidth.
+While this may make it more expensive to upgrade in the future, the dual-channel operation offers greater RAM bandwidth.